microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 **Important APIs:** [TeachingTip class]() [Link TODO]

-A teaching tip may also be light-dismiss enabled or used without a pointer indicating reference to any specific UI element.
+A teaching tip may be light-dismiss or require explicit action to close.
+A teach tip can point at an element or be untargeted.

 ### Is this the right control?